 We live in a litigious society and many business valuation assignments end up in court.
 It is highly prudent for a business owner to obtain an independent 3rd party appraisal.

-There are many reasons to obtain a business valuation, some of the more common include:
+There are many reasons to obtain a business valuation and some of the more common include:

 - Buy/Sell Agreements.